 Grant programs can look like the perfect fit when you review them online.
 The trouble, however, is that a funder’s website does not always reflect their current giving priorities.
 It also does not tell us if the funder grants sufficient funds to be worth pursuing.

-The fastest way to confirm a private foundation actually funds what they say they will is to review their 990 form with the Internal Revenue Service.
+The fastest way to confirm whether a private foundation actually funds what they say they will is to review their 990 form with the Internal Revenue Service.
 990 forms tell us who the private foundation funded in a given year and in what grant amount.
 Searching 990 forms can provide a wealth of good information!
-Check out this blog post for a detailed overview of how to search for...
+Check out this blog post for a detailed overview of how to...